d-markey/azure_cosmosdb/README.md

 ## <a name="features"></a>Features

 * `CosmosDbServer`: the main class used to communicate with your Azure Cosmos DB instance.
-* `CosmosDbDatabase`: class representing an Azure Cosmos DB database hosted in `CosmosDbServer`.
+* `CosmosDbDatabase`: class representing an Azure Cosmos DB database hosted in a `CosmosDbServer`.
 * `CosmosDbContainer`: class representing an Azure Cosmos DB container from a `CosmosDbDatabase`.
 * `BaseDocument`: class representing an Azure Cosmos DB document stored in a `CosmosDbContainer`.
 * `Query`: class representing an Azure Cosmos DB SQL query to search documents in a `CosmosDbContainer`.
-* `TransactionalBatch`: class containing a set of operations against documents in a `CosmosDbContainer`.
+* `TransactionalBatch` and `CrossPartitionBatch`: classes containing a set of operations against documents in a `CosmosDbContainer`.
+* `CosmosDbUsers`: to manage users in your Azure Cosmos DB database.
-* `CosmosDbUsers` and `CosmosDbPermissions`: to manage users and rights in the Azure Cosmos DB database.
+* `CosmosDbAuthorization`and `CosmosDbPermissions`: to control access to resources and documents in your Azure Cosmos DB database.

+`azure_cosmosdb` supports CosmosDB API versions `2018-12-31` and `2020-07-15`.

 ## <a name="started"></a>Getting Started